shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 ### Get User Information

-For logged in users, you can get the user information via the social provider token directly and the Arcana Network does not store this information anywhere.
+Get the user information via the social provider token directly in the authenticated user's context and use it in the app.
+Note, the Arcana Network does not store this information anywhere.

 {% include "./code-snippets/auth_get_user_info.md" %}